ansible/ansible-dev-tools/docs/user-guide/building-collection.md

 NOTE: For a more detailed explanation about using Ansible Creator in the VS Code Ansible Extension, refer to [doc: ansible-creator].

-## Installing collection using ansible-development-environment
+## Installing the collection using ansible-dev-environment

-- With the initial collection structure in place, use 'ansible-development-environment' to install the newly created collection in editable mode, similar to Python modules.
+- With the initial collection structure in place, use 'ansible-dev-environment' to install the newly created collection in editable mode, similar to Python modules.

 - Navigate to the collection directory and run: